All Conditions & Treatments

 How do I know if can have an outpatient knee replacement?

-If you can answer "yes" to all of the below questions, you may be able to have outpatient knee replacement surgery.
+Patients who are in good general health and are motivated are the best candidates.
+If you can answer "yes" to all of the below questions, you may be a candidate for outpatient knee replacement surgery.

 • Will you have support at home from a family member or friend after your discharge?

 Consult one of our knee replacement surgeons to find out if you are an appropriate candidate for ambulatory joint replacement.
-All patients who express interest in the ambulatory joint replacement surgery program are evaluated by both the orthopedic surgeon and our multidisciplinary team.
+All patients in the ambulatory joint replacement surgery program are evaluated by both the orthopedic surgeon and our multidisciplinary team.
 HSS joint replacement specialists perform a thorough evaluation of each patient’s individual circumstance in order to determine their eligibility for same-day knee replacement surgery.

-Video: Dr. Haas on outpatient knee replacement
+Video: Outpatient knee replacement

 Steven B. Haas, MD Chief of Knee Service, Adult Reconstruction and Joint Replacement Division at Hospital for Special Surgery discusses outpatient knee replacement.